xdress/xdress/docs/tutorial.rst

 .. _tutorial:

 *******************
-The XDress Tutorial
+Tutorial
 *******************
-At its core, xdress is type system on which code generation utilites are written.
+At its core, xdress is type system on which code generation utilities are written.
-These utilites may be executed via the ``xdress`` command line interface.
+These utilities may be executed via the ``xdress`` command line interface.
 This tutorial presents a brief walk through of the type system, the STL container wrapper generator, and the C/C++ API wrapper generator.